- New Fee Structure Notice: Exams and Certificate Processing

 - Resources: Application

-Notice: Fee Structure for Administrator Examinations and Certificate Processing
+Stay Informed: Fee Increases for Administrator Examinations and Certificate Processing

 PIN 21-11-CCLD – (Changes to Administrator Certification Program Fees)

-In accordance with Assembly Bill (AB) 135, modifications to the Administrator Certification Program fee schedule are effective July 1, 2021.
+In accordance with Assembly Bill (AB) 135, an increase to the Administrator Certification Program fees is effective July 1, 2022.
 The fee changes include new fees for the administrator certification examination and increases to existing fees for processing new and renewal Administrator certification applications.
 Refer to PIN 21-11-CCLD for additional information about fee changes.

 The ACS has developed Frequently Asked Questions (FAQ) resources on fees for administrator applications and the administrator certification examination.
 If you have any questions regarding fee increases, please submit your questions to the corresponding e-mail address listed below:

-On February 25, 2022, Governor Newsom issued Executive Order (EO) N-04-22, which extends the CDSS’ waiver authority issued pursuant to the Governor’s March 4, 2020 Proclamation of a State of Emergency, and permits facilities operating under existing CDSS COVID-19 waivers to continue operating pursuant to such waivers through the expiration date set forth by CDSS, or June 30, 2022, whichever occurs first (unless extended by the Governor).
-Please refer to PIN 22-12-ASC for more information.
+On June 17, 2022, Governor Newsom issued Executive Order (EO) N-11-22, which extends the CDSS’ waiver authority issued pursuant to the Governor’s March 4, 2020 Proclamation of a State of Emergency.
+Any facility operating under a waiver pursuant to this provision may operate pursuant to such a waiver through the expiration as set forth by California Department of Social Services or through the duration of this emergency, whichever occurs first.
+Please refer to PIN 22-21-ASC for additional information.

 Notice: Change in Distribution Method of Administrator Certificates